this-is-tobi/docs/README.md

 ## Automation

 The script runs in a [workflow](./.github/workflows/sync.yml) every week (Sunday - 03:00 am) or can be triggered manually from the Github user interface.

+> After pushing the new image, the previous one is deleted to save space.